 Database security is more important today than ever before.
+Whether it is a database in one of your unity games, web applications or other.
 This is because of the increased level of hacking and the fact that it is your data that helps you anticipate the future, customize your products and marketing strategies as well as stay ahead of the competition.
-However, keeping your database secure is not a simple thing and there is no surefire way of doing that
+However, keeping your database secure is not a simple thing and there is no surefire way of doing that.

 If your organization relies on open source database, there are important points discussed in the post on sociable.co titled ‘Open source database security gets a significant boost’.
 The information here will help you improve data security.
 However, if you are using other platforms or needed added security, the following points will come in handy.
 Focus is in keeping your database secure right from the development stage.